-With new pressures for cities to develop more-effective roadways and highways, smart infrastructure is essential for modernization.
-Smart city roads built on IoT technologies make it possible for cities to collect and analyze data to improve day-to-day traffic management and adapt for long-term transportation needs.
-With IoT sensors, cameras, and radar, data can be analyzed in near real-time and used to improve congested roadways, streamlining traffic flow.
-Data can also be sent to the cloud for long-term analysis, providing critical insight for efforts such as reducing CO2 emissions or improving road conditions.
+With new pressures for cities to develop more effective roadways and highways, smart infrastructure is essential for modernization.
+Smart roads built on IoT and information and communications technology (ICT) can make it possible for cities and transportation authorities to collect and analyze data to improve day-to-day traffic management.
+Smart road infrastructure can also help cities adapt for long-term sustainable transportation needs.
+With IoT sensors, cameras, radar, and 5G-equipped technologies, data can be analyzed in near-real time and used to improve congested roadways, streamlining traffic flow.
+Data can also be sent to the cloud for long-term analysis, providing critical insight for efforts such as reducing CO2 emissions.

 Edge computing opens myriad possibilities for smart and connected roads.
 It enables low latency for the analytics and artificial intelligence (AI) that power smart road infrastructure, like adaptive traffic lights and integrated roadways.
-For example, traffic lights can automatically adjust their timing based on sensor data, enhancing the flow of traffic, or change signals to help protect others on the road from dangerous drivers.
+For example, traffic lights that automatically adjust their timing based on sensor data can enhance the flow of traffic or change signals to help protect others on the road from dangerous drivers.

 Benefits of Smart Roads and Smart Infrastructure

 There are many types of devices that enable smart road technology: speed sensors, acoustic sensors, IP CCTV cameras, smart traffic lights, condition and weather monitoring systems, and digital signage.
 When these devices collect and analyze data in near-real time, cities can realize several benefits:

 - Less congested streets.
 For an average US citizen, congestion costs 99 hours of their time and USD 1,377 each year.1 Smart road technology can track vehicles and adjust traffic lights based on traffic conditions, helping prevent bumper-to-bumper traffic.